SyrCelina/celina-syafril-tbii-exam/README.md

 3. Create a new directory called Rewindproto in the folder

-4. Change the directory to your Soteriaproto folder and doublecheck by using cd/pwd
+4. Change the directory to your Rewindproto folder and doublecheck by using cd/pwd

 5. Within that folder create another folder titled Images and add the images from the folder, do NOT rename them